Valentine's Day this year marks a very special milestone for my one true love and me. It was 25 years ago, on this day, that Desi and I were married.

 - Pour out half of the custard into a large measuring cup or bowl and mix the remaining half well with the melted chocolate.

-- Divide the chocolate mixture among four or six very small ramekins.
+- Divide the chocolate mixture among six very small ramekins.
 Top off with the vanilla mixture.

 - Using the back of a spoon or a popsicle stick, stir until you get a swirly look.